annaesvensson/yellow-traffic/README.md

 ## How to create traffic analytics

-The traffic analytics are available at the [command line](https://github.com/annaesvensson/yellow-core).
-It shows page views, popular content, downloads and search queries.
+You can create traffic analytics at the [command line](https://github.com/annaesvensson/yellow-core).
+This allows you to evaluate page views, popular content, popular downloads and search queries.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, date and location.
+This will create traffic analytics and show them on screen.

 ## Examples